FAQs

 How do I initiate the project?

-You can contact us via email or phone (info@designdrawbuild.com / 510-833-2643) to schedule an initial conversation.
-We’ll talk through your site, program, budget, timeline and how our process works, and determine fit.
+You can always fill our Contact Form.
+Alternatively, you contact us via email at info@designdrawbuild.com or call our studio at 510-833-2643 to schedule an initial conversation.
+We’ll talk through your site, program, budget, timeline, design references, and how our process works to determine a fit.

 What information should I prepare for our first meeting?